 Changes in our healthcare delivery system are creating a growing demand for health professionals with skills in collaboration and teamwork.
 This course will describe the roles and responsibilities of the various healthcare disciplines.
 It will also provide students, from different health professions, the opportunity to interact with one another as well as simulated patients.
 This collaboration will promote communication using a team-based approach to the maintenance of health and management of disease.

 In the emergency departments of CCOM's affiliate hospitals, the medical students, under the direction of a member of the department, assist in providing emergency care.
 The medical students make initial assessments, take histories and do physicals, and make case presentations to the attending physician on a patient's condition.
 They must also propose a diagnosis, develop an appropriate treatment plan, and determine the final disposition of the patient.
 An orientation lab and weekly lectures are part of the rotation.

 Health Care Communication I

-Introduction to Clinical Medicine is designed to acquaint the medical students with the basic skills and basic clinical knowledge associated with the practice of medicine, enabling them to synthesize the knowledge gained in the basic science courses with the material presented in ICM.
-As part of their required activities, students participate in a simulated patient program where they learn to perform a physical examination with normal findings emphasized.
-As part of the ICM class, students have required exposure to actual patients.
-This course is taught during the Fall, Winter and Spring quarters with a single grade given at the completion of the course.
+Patient Symptom Presentations acquaints osteopathic medical students with the clinical knowledge associated with the practice of medicine, enabling them to integrate the knowledge gained in the basic science courses into a patient’s presenting symptoms.
+As part of the required activities, students participate in discussions about symptom-based presentations of simulated patients.
+This course is taught by practicing osteopathic physicians during the Fall, Winter and Spring quarters with a single grade given at the completion of the course.

 Patients, Physicians and Society